Visit The Hague, international city

 Published: 17 May 2011 Modified: 14 February 2014

-Museums and walks through The Hague with a connection to the theme of peace and justice.
+Museums and walks through The Hague, a city with a strong international past, present and future.

 The Humanity House